 We bring extensive experience in design thinking, entrepreneurship, organizational behavior, innovation, strategy, economics, law, public policy, creation of communities of practice, and technology.
 We have worked in the private sector, public sector, and the nonprofit world.

 Endorsements from past participants

 External project sponsors were enthusiastic about the results of the summer program.
 Two of them have asked for additional help on other projects, and several other senior people have asked if we would consider doing a project for them going forward.
 One project sponsor said, “This team saved us 3 years of work if we had done it ourselves.”

 The evaluation by students was also extremely positive.
-They contrasted this experience with previous summer internships, where they felt they did a lot of “make work” that was not central to the host organization’s work.
-One student said, “I learned and did more in my first two weeks here than in all my other internships combined.”
-All were proud of what they achieved in terms of making a real difference in a real project affecting society.
+They contrasted this experience with previous internships, where they felt they did a lot of “make work” that was not central to the host organization’s work.
+One student said, “I learned and did more in my first two weeks here than in my other internships combined.”
+All were proud of what they achieved in terms of making a substantial difference in a real project affecting society.

 We will publicize the results of this through formal and informal discussions with stakeholders and by publishing in appropriate academic, corporate, and media outlets, both specialized and general.

 We actively seek several students interested in front-line journalism to document the process and the work that teams are doing in a modern format that others can learn from over time.

 Long term goals